 Hours later, her sister Stella became the world's second female telephone operator.

 Alexander Graham Bell, the inventor of the first practical telephone, hired Emma away from a telegraph office.
-She was paid $10 per month for a 54-hour workweek, though she did get an hour for lunch.
+She earned $10 per month for a 54-hour workweek, though she did get an hour for lunch.
 She supposedly remembered every number in the New England Telephone Company directory.

 Emma Nutt, on the other hand, had patience and a cultured, soothing voice.
 Her success led women to rapidly replace boys as operators.